Issues relating to iOS: iOS 12.4 jailbreak

 A kernel vulnerability that was fixed in iOS 12.3 was accidentally restored in iOS 12.4.
 This made iOS 12.4 vulnerable to exploits using the vulnerability, and a jailbreak was released.
 Later, the kernel vulnerability was patched again by Apple in iOS 12.4.1.

 iOS 13

+Battery drain issues

+Some users reported excessive battery drain following the initial release of iOS 13.
+IOS 13.1.1 fixed the problem.

 Memory management issue

 After the release of iOS 13.2, reports followed about applications being cleared from memory at a higher rate than in iOS 13.1, including on the then latest iPhone models.
 Apple attempted to fix the issue twice in iOS 13.2.2 and iOS 13.3.